adamdjbrett/nabpr/_posts/2022-03-21-2022-nabpr-meeting-program.md

 ## Greetings from the NABPR Executive Secretary-Treasurer

 Welcome to the Annual May Meeting of NABPR.
 It has been two long years since we last met in person.
 That was in Raleigh in 2019.
-Seems like forever….
+Seems like forever...

 Save the date for 2023:   Gardner-Webb University will host our Annual Meeting on May 22-24.
 In past years, Gardner-Webb has been an excellent place for our meeting.
 Also, mark your calendar for November 19, 2023.
 This year’s plenary speaker for our November meeting will be Dr. Randall Balmer.

 At this year’s meeting, we have a full agenda of papers, plenary sessions, and joint sessions with AMGP.
 On Tuesday morning, we will honor and remember former NABPR President Dr. Charles Talbert.
 The Executive Secretary-Treasurer Search Committee will also give a report during this meeting.
 It is bittersweet that this will be the last May meeting that I will plan.

 Many thanks go to Barry Jones, our President, Mandy McMichael, Vice-President, and Mark McEntire, our on-site coordinator.
 We are grateful to Belmont University for their support of NABPR and this meeting.

 Daniel Mynatt